mcanlas/improv-living-guide/manuscript/forms.md

 - suggestion is location that can fit on the stage
   - could be a more oblique interpretation e.g. library => back room of library
 - don't link back new people in the new entrances to existing things/problems with the first characters

+## JTS Brown

+Peter: Every scene exit is a new scene (from the current physical positions)